GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_single_tile.rst

 The AIE API offers a mmul class [1]_ which includes methods for performing matrix multiplication on vectorized matrices.
 The class is declared with the size of the multiplication (MxKxN) and a data type.
 The ``mmul::mat()`` function writes the result of A*B where A is MxK and B is KxN to an accumulator register.
 You can optionally declare a desired accumulator precision.
 The default precision can be found in the docs by TypeAxTypeB multiplication.

+Note that this example is very simple, but we will build off of it in the next section to create a multi-tile matrix multiplication example.

 File structure:
 ::